Travel to Mongolia from Irkutsk (Lake Baikal)

 Frequency: 4 times in a week (Mon, Wed, Fri and Sun)

 The legendary Trans-Siberian Railway which is the longest (7925 km) continuous rail line on earth links Ulaanbaatar, Mongolia with Irkutsk and Moscow, Russia and Beijing, China.
-The journey from Irkutsk (Baikal Lake) to Ulaanbaatar takes around 24 hours with fast train and 35 hours with daily overnight train .
-From the Lake Baikal’s remote shores to Mongolian steppes, you can start your adventure at any of these three completely different cultures.
+The journey from Moscow to Ulaanbaatar takes about 5 days, from Irkutsk (Baikal Lake) 24 hours and from Beijing to Ulaanbaatar takes about 28 hours.
+From the Mongolian steppes to Lake Baikal’s remote shores, and to the Great Wall of China, you can start your adventure at any of these three completely different cultures.
 More information for this train: click here!

 MONGOLIA WEATHER - Best Times to Visit Mongolia?